-As America's first ever underwater state park, there is a lot to see, and even more to love at John Pennekamp Coral Reef State Park.
-This stunning state park is located in Key Largo in the famous Florida Keys and directly adjacent to the Florida Keys National Marine Sanctuary.
-This underwater park stretches for a dozen nautical miles and offers up-close views of one of the most diverse ecosystems on the planet.
+As America's first-ever underwater state park, there is a lot to see, and even more to love at John Pennekamp Coral Reef State Park.
+This stunning state park is located in Key Largo in the famous Florida Keys and is directly adjacent to the Florida Keys National Marine Sanctuary.
+The underwater park stretches for a dozen nautical miles and offers up-close views of one of the most diverse ecosystems on the planet.
 Additionally, the park is open year-round, so it's just as good for a summer RV vacation as it is for a holiday getaway.

-After you park your RV at one of the 42 campsites with full hookups, you can explore the two man-made beaches that make up the park.
+Explore the two man-made beaches that make up the park.
 However, the real fun lies beneath the water.
 Visitors love the guided snorkel tours and the deeper scuba adventures.
-The park also features glass bottom boat tours, mangroves that you can kayak, canoe, or paddle board through.
+The park also features glass-bottom boat tours, mangroves that you can kayak, canoe, or paddleboard through.
 You can enjoy hammocks, swimming areas, miles of sandy beach to explore, nature trails, grills, picnic tables, and pavilions that may be reserved in advance.
-Whether you’re on the land or in the water, you'll also be able to see an abundance of birds, marine life, and vegetation.
-The only downside is the park stays pretty busy year-round, but that's hardly a complaint considering it speaks to how fantastic the park is.

 RV Rentals in John Pennekamp Coral Reef State Park